RhizomeDB/spec/README.md

 #### 4.2.2.1 Genesis Nodes

-The "earliest" facts in the graph above are `bafy...almond` and `bafy...bacon`, as they have no listed causes.
-These are called "genesis nodes".
+The "earliest" facts in the graph above are `bafy...almond` and `bafy...bacon` (highlighted in blue), as they have no asserted causes.
+These are called "genesis nodes" (or simply "geneses").
 In formal terms, these are "causal sinks".
 These nodes MAY be treated as objectively the earliest in the graph: since as causal information is asserted at write-time, these cannot be earlier, unlisted facts added or discovered later.

 There MUST be at least one genesis node in an inhabited graph (even if it is a single-node graph).
 There MAY be an unbounded number of concurrent genesis nodes.

 #### 4.2.2.2 Head Nodes

-The "latest" facts in the above graph are `bafy...berry`, and `bafy...coffee`.
-These are called "head nodes".
+The "latest" facts in the above graph are `bafy...berry`, and `bafy...coffee` (highlighted in green).
+These are called "head nodes", as they have no known descendants at read-time.
 In formal terms, these are "causal sources".
 These nodes are merely subjectively the most recent fact: it is possible that some other facts were written elsewhere, but simply have not arrived at the reader yet.
 Since more facts MAY be appended to the history at any time.

 There MUST be at least one head node in an inhabited graph (even if it is a single-node graph).
 There MAY be an unbounded number of concurrent head nodes.